Elvis108-coder/phase-1-javascript-variables-lab/README.md

-**3.** Make sure you're in `Development/code/phase-1` (or wherever you're storing your code for the course) and clone the repo to your local machine with `git clone` followed by the git URL you copied.
+**3.** Make sure you're in `Development/code/phase-1` (or wherever you're storing your code for the course) and clone the repo to your local machine with `git clone` followed by the git URL you caopied.

 ```console
 $ git clone git@github.com:your-github-username/phase-1-javascript-variables-lab.git